 “They are interested in their national security.
-Sharing a border with Syria and Lebanon forces them to be part of the Syrian solution.
+They share a border with Syria and Lebanon, which forces them to be part of the Syrian solution.
 It's one of the strongest countries in the region, economically and militarily.”
 (221641)

 “It's a border country taking a neutral position.
 They are a major ally of Assad.”
 (220291)

 “They made Assad and they are helping him to stay.”
 (221211)

 “In theory they are in a state of war with Syria.
 It borders Syria.”
 (223911)